 Don’t borrow any more than you absolutely have to on student loans.
 College is expensive, even before you start paying interest on borrowed money.

-The average price of attending a public undergraduate institution in the 2013-14 school year was $12,894; for a private nonprofit, $24,433, according to figures from the National Center for Education Statistics.
+The average price of attending a public undergraduate institution in the 2015-16 school year was $19,189; for a private school, $39,529, according to the National Center for Education Statistics.

 In 2010, outstanding student loan debt surpassed credit card debt, and the gap continues to grow.
-Outstanding student loan balances totaled $1.19 trillion at the end of the first quarter of 2015, up $78 billion from a year earlier, according to the New York Federal Reserve Bank.
+Outstanding student loan balances totaled $1.3 trillion at the end of 2016, according to the New York Federal Reserve Bank.

 While it’s important to establish credit by getting a credit card, think before you borrow.
-Don’t use new credit unless you can pay it off or if it is an absolute emergency (which does not include the urge for late-night pizza or lattes).
+Don’t use a new credit card unless you can pay it off in full every month or if it is an absolute emergency (which does not include the urge for late-night pizza or lattes).